 World Day of Prayer for the Care of Creation

-September 1st was proclaimed as a day of prayer for the environment by the late Ecumenical Patriarch Dimitrios I in 1989.
-The Orthodox church year starts that day with a commemoration of how God created the world.
+September 1st was proclaimed as a day of prayer for the environment by the late Ecumenical Patriarch Dimitrio.
+Dimitrios proclaimed on the occasion of the first day of the new ecclesiastical calendar, formally established 1 September as a day for all Orthodox Christians within the jurisdiction of the Ecumenical Patriarchate to offer prayers for the preservation of the natural creation.
 On 4 October, Roman Catholics and other churches from the Western traditions commemorate Francis of Assisi, known to many as the author of the Canticle of the Creatures and as the Patron of the Environment.

 A frist ecumenical consens (Initiative by Lukas Vischer) to celebrate a ecumenical Day for Creation was made at the Eichstaett Consultation "Sustainable Europe" 1996 and proposed by the Second European Ecumenical Assembly in Graz 1997 (Recommandations for Action 5.1).
 At the consultation In Eichstätt an ecumenical service led by Bishop Mixa (Eichstätt, Germany) and Bishop Björn Bue (Stavanger, Norway & WCC) was celebrated as Day of Creation on the feast of St. Francis 4 October 1996.
 Since 1998 the European Christian Environmental Network has urged churches to adopt a Time for Creation, stretching from from 1 September to the feast of St Francis on 4 October.

 2001 CCEE and CEC recommend the introduction of an Ecumenical Day of Prayer for the Preservation of Creation in European churches in the CHARTA OECUMENICA.